gertrude-app/web/docs/app/src/pages/faqs.md

   keystrokes_.
 I get to review these on my phone, any time I want.
 And it's not hidden&mdash;the Gertrude app clearly lets the user know if their screen and keystrokes are being recorded.
-This also makes it so I can now temporarily suspend the filter&mdash;I know it's safe becuase I'll see their activity afterwards, and they know it too.
+This also makes it so I can now temporarily suspend the filter&mdash;I know it's safe because I'll see their activity afterwards, and they know it too.
 - **Remote control.** Every other solution I tried had to be configured and managed _on my kids' computer_.
 Every time they needed something changed or unlocked, they would have